 Giant Peanut Butter Cup

-Chocolate and peanut butter are a match made in heaven, and peanut butter cups are everyone’s favorite treat.
-Try having a giant peanut butter cup, one that’s 10 times bigger!
+Chocolate and peanut butter are a match made in heaven, which makes peanut butter cups everyone’s favorite candy, right?

 Giant Peanut Butter Cup